rriley/qu-thesis/README.md

 This template uses a 1.5" margin on the left and 1.25" on all other sides.
 The 1.5" margin is to allow for proper binding.

-When printing your thesis, make sure that choose "None" from page scaling, otherwise additional margins will be added when you print.
+When printing your thesis, make sure to choose "None" from page scaling, otherwise additional margins will be added when you print.
 (Which would be bad.)
 Also make sure that the printer knows you are printing on A4 and not letter.
 (Many printer drivers assume letter unless you configure them